Inflatable Kayaks

 Inflatable Kayaks: Not “pool toys” anymore …

 For many years, what we know as hard shell kayaks, made of plastic, fiberglass and some other materials, dominated the paddling market.
 When inflatable kayaks came along, they were often considered to be “pool toys”, not very tough and ready to spring a leak at any time.
-Various manufacturers, like Sea Eagle and Advanced Elements, the current market leaders, have successfully changed that perception by making inflatable kayaks that blow the “pool toys” out of the water (pun intended).
+Various manufacturers, like Sea Eagle and Advanced Elements have successfully changed that perception by making inflatable kayaks that blow the “pool toys” out of the water (pun intended).
 Many of these major advances have occurred in a relatively short time (since 2006).

 New and Better Materials